jodaz/speedstudy/log.md

 ### Day 8: February 1, Thursday

 **Today's progress**: Level up in Duolingo's Portuguese course.
-Learn lessons 6 and 7 of HTML/CSS Shay Course.
+Learn lessons 6 and 7 of HTML/CSS Shay's book.

 **Thoughts**: I couldn't complete all the items for my today list, but it was awesome to learn more things today!.
 Also, I'm looking for fork the Style Conference miniproject, to make it somehow my "own project" and not only a tutorial.